-3) Offer a lead magnet.
+4. Offer a lead magnet

-There’s no better way to build your list fast than to create a lead magnet (also called a “free report” or “ethical bribe”).
+There’s no better way to build your affiliate email list fast than to create a lead magnet (also called a “free report” or “ethical bribe”).
 You offer the lead magnet as a free gift to give people when they sign up for your email list.
 See our post about lead magnet ideas to learn more.

-4) Offer more than one lead magnet
+4. Offer more than one lead magnet

-For example, maybe some of your posts are about deep sea fishing in the Pacific and some are about deep sea fishing in the Atlantic.
-Or maybe some posts are about knitting with wool and some are about knitting with acrylics.
+For example, maybe some of your posts are about deep-sea fishing in the Pacific, and some are about deep-sea fishing in the Atlantic.
+Or, maybe some posts are about knitting with wool, and some are about knitting with acrylics.

-5) Use a pop-up
+5. Use a pop-up form

 As an affiliate, you are drawing people in to your site, then redirecting them off your site in order to make a sale.
 In the short time they are on your site, you need to capture their email address or you may never see or hear from them again.
 A pop-up is the best way to do this.
 GetResponse lets you create pop-ups and lightboxes from within your account.
-See our post about pop-ups to learn how to make them in your GetResponse account.
+See our post about creating pop-ups to learn how to make them in your GetResponse account.

 As an affiliate you may want to be a little pushier with your pop-up than other sites would be.
 It may be good for you to show a pop-up right when people land on your pages.
 If you show the pop-up only after someone’s been on your site for 5 minutes, most visitors will have left before the pop-up is supposed to show.

-6) Test the pop-up
+7. Test the pop-up